ostdotcom/website-docupony/api/docs/started.md

 The API documentation for the $OST powered complete blockchain toolkit for businesses.

-OST KIT gives you the power to launch, manage and monitor your branded token economy powered by $OST.
-Great OST KIT use cases include projects with P2P micro-payments to encourage content creation, enabling transparent incentives and rewards for your platform users, monetizing API calls to third parties, low cost cross-border payments and much [more](https://ostkit.com/linktothingsostkitcando).
+OST KIT alpha gives you the power to launch, manage and monitor your branded token economy powered by $OST.
+Great OST KIT alpha use cases include projects with P2P micro-payments, encouraging content creation, end-user interaction, enabling transparent incentives, rewards for your platform users, monetizing API calls to third parties, low cost cross-border payments and much [more](https://simpletoken.org/partners).

 OST also provides a [ruby sdk](https://github.com/OpenSTFoundation/ost-sdk-ruby) with three modules at the moment.
-A [Transaction](https://dev.stagingost.com/ostkit-restful-api/docs/transaction.html) module that allows one to create new transaction [kinds](https://dev.stagingost.com/ostkit-restful-api/docs/transaction.html#kind) and maintain them, an Address module that allows one to fetch $OST, _OST"_(transaction fees), ETH, FRC balances etc and a [User](https://dev.stagingost.com/ostkit-restful-api/docs/user.html) module that allows for the creation and maintaining of end-users on your application utilizing the OST enabled branded token economy.
-The SDK directly connects to the OpenST platform under the hood of the OST KIT alpha.
-Thus also giving an insight into the OpenST-protocol.
-Find more documentation on this [here](https://github.com/OpenSTFoundation/ost-sdk-ruby/blob/master/README.md).
+A Transaction Kind module that allows one to create new transaction [kinds](https://dev.stagingost.com/ostkit-restful-api/docs/transaction.html#kind) and maintain them.
+An Address module that allows one to fetch balances on $OST, OST'(transaction fees), Ether (ETH), Branded Tokens (BT) and US dollards (USD).
+A [User](https://dev.stagingost.com/ostkit-restful-api/docs/user.html) module that allows for the creation and maintainance of end-users and their _address_uuid_ in your application, utilizing the OST enabled branded token economy.

+The SDK itself directly bridges the [OpenST-Platform](https://github.com/OpenSTFoundation/openst-platform) under the hood of the OST KIT alpha.
+Thus also giving an insight into the operations of the [OpenST-Protocol](https://github.com/OpenSTFoundation/openst-protocol).
+Find more documentation on the ost-ruby-SDK [here](https://github.com/OpenSTFoundation/ost-sdk-ruby/blob/master/README.md).

 ## Create your Branded Tokens
 OST KIT alpha enables you to design, create and manage your branded token (BT) economy.
 You may want to set just one branded token for your company or a few, depending upon your business model, range of services and product variations you offer.
-Please use the OST [FAQ](https://ostkit.com/faq) or the developer forum on [gitter](https://gitter.im/OpenSTFoundation/SimpleToken) to ask us development related questions directly.
-This will help you understand the right approach towards achieveing a fully functional booming branded token economy and us better about how to serve your business requirements.
+We request you to utilize the OST [FAQ](https://ostkit.com/faq) section and the developer forums on [gitter](https://gitter.im/OpenSTFoundation/SimpleToken) to ask us development related questions directly.
+You can also drop us a [mail](pranay@ost.com).
+This will help you understand the right approach towards achieveing a blooming and fully functional branded token economy and also help us better understand on how to serve your tokenized business requirements.

-### Staking and Minting Branded Tokens
+### Staking $OST and Minting Branded Tokens

-7 Step process to creating and minting your branded tokens using the [OST KIT alpha](https://kit.stagingost.com/sign-up).
+A simple 7 Step process to staking and minting your branded tokens using the [OST KIT alpha](https://simpletoken.org/product).
-1. Go to the homepage of OST KIT [sign up](https://kit.stagingost.com/sign-up) page.
+1. Go to the OST KIT [sign up](https://kit.stagingost.com/sign-up) page.
 2. Set a 3-4 Letter Token Symbol and select an icon from the list of available icons.
 3. Provide your email address and enter a password for your account creation.
-4. Soon after an email will be sent to the entered email.
+4. Soon after an activation link will be sent to the entered email.
 5. Activate your account using the link in the email address.
 Without activating you will be unable to recieve $OST or create your BT economy.
 6. Plan your BT economy in the 3 easy steps by following the provided instructions.
-FAQs and support articles will be provided on the page.
+FAQs and support articles will be provided on the page at each sub-step.
-7. Once you have registered, staked $OST and minted BT, the airdrop process will begin to Air-drop the requested amount of BT into your account, which you can distribute to users once they have been created following the process below.
+7. Once you have registered, staked $OST and minted BT, the Air-drop process will begin to allocate the amount of BT into your account, this can distribute to end-users once they have been created following the process below.

-You can proceed through the rest of the tutorial ones who have created andminted your branded token using ostKIT alpha.
-Follow the steps to create users, create transaction kind and execute a trasacation using the APIs provided below.
+Please proceed through the rest of the tutorial once you have created and minted your branded token using OST KIT alpha.
+Follow the steps here to create users, Air-drop branded tokens, create transaction kinds and execute a transaction using the APIs provided below and in the detailed [reference](https://dev.stagingost.com/ostkit-restful-api/docs/user.html).

-### 1. Create Users API
+### 1. Create Users
 The user in OST KIT alpha, is the individual or the end-user accessing and interacting with your application.
-OST KIT provides an easy way to process their token transfers as this example will illustrate.
+OST KIT provides an easy way to process their token transfers, as this example will illustrate.
 For onboarding your end-users to participate in your branded token economy enabled application, you need to create users with this API.

-This tutorial assumes you’ve created an API signature using steps given in [authentication]() and are aware of the [errors]() that may arise in the process.
+This tutorial assumes you’ve created an API signature using steps given in [authentication](https://dev.stagingost.com/ostkit-restful-api/docs/authentication.html) and are aware of the [errors](https://dev.stagingost.com/ostkit-restful-api/docs/error.html) that may arise in the process.

-#### POST - endpoint
+#### API Endpoint - POST
 ```url
 {{saas_api_url}}/addresses/create
 ```